 - Nightmares (the replaying of the traumatic event in dreams)

-Effects of MST
+Effects of Military Sexual Trauma

 Along with the above symptoms, there are long-lasting effects of MST on an individual.
 These effects include: